 Inviting nominations under the following categories:

-“HCFI Dr RAKESH GUPTA EXCELLENCE AWARD” to be given to a medical doctor or NGO for recognizing their philanthropic contribution in the field of a community health
+-to be awarded to a doctor (medical) or NGO for recognizing their philanthropic contribution in the field of a community health

-“HCFI ABHEETA KHANNA LIFE TIME ACHIEVEMENT AWARD” to be awarded to person for his or her exemplary contribution in the field of PR and Journalism
+-to be awarded to a personality for his or her exemplary contribution in the field of PR and Journalism